King Fisher

-John King Fisher (October 1853 – March 11, 1884) was a gunslinger from the U.S. state of Texas during the heyday of the American Old West.
+John King Fisher (October 1853 – March 11, 1884) was a gunslinger and vigilante from the U.S. state of Texas during the heyday of the American Old West.

 Early life and education

 Fisher was born during October 1853 in Collin County, north of Dallas, Texas, to Jobe Fisher and the former Lucinda Warren.
 His brothers were Jasper and James Fisher.
 Fisher's mother died when he was two years old, and his father married a woman named Minerva.
 After the Civil War ended, the family moved to Williamson County, near Austin, where his brother James was then residing.

 Jobe Fisher was a cattleman who owned and operated two freight wagons.
 After the death of his stepmother Minerva, the Fishers moved to Goliad, west of Victoria, Texas, where they were joined by his paternal grandmother, who helped her son raise his children.
 King Fisher was restless, handsome, popular with women and prone to running with a tough crowd.
 His father sent him to live with his brother James circa 1869.
 Some two years later, Fisher was arrested for horse theft and sentenced to two years in prison.
 However, because of his youth, he was released after only a short time that same year.